Typing-Monkeys/AppuntiUniversita/magistrale/Anno 1/Artificial Intelligent Systems/Marcugini/README.md

 f (a1, ..., an) = (((fc a1) a2) ... an)
 ```

-(le parentesi in `fc` possono essere omesse perché in ocaml si associa a destra !)
+(le parentesi in `fc` possono essere omesse perché in ocaml si associa a sinistra !)

 ### Liste